soxofaan/simple-zookeeper-viewer/README.md

 This is a friendly fork of the [original viewer by David Wen](https://github.com/davidwen/simple-zookeeper-viewer).
-It further simplifies the project: same functionality but with fewer templates, fewer view functions, no custom CSS, no custom JavaScript.
+It further simplifies the project: same functionality but with fewer templates, fewer view functions, no custom CSS, very little JavaScript.